Sort by:

 Planting Details

-- Planting Depth: Sow seeds about 1/4 inch deep into fertile, well-drained soil.
+- Planting Depth: Sow perilla seeds 1/8 to 1/4 inch (3–6 mm) deep in well-draining soil.
+Lightly cover them with soil or vermiculite.

 Care Instructions

-- Watering: Keep the soil consistently moist but not waterlogged.
-Water deeply once a week to promote healthy root and bulb growth.
+- Watering: Keep the soil consistently moist but well-drained.
+Avoid waterlogging, as it can lead to root rot.

 Harvesting